D-Robotics/audio_control/README.md

 # Feature Introduction

-Voice-controlled car motion function controls the robot to move forward, backward, left, and right through voice commands, requiring the use of the intelligent voice module of the Horizon Robot Operating System.
+Voice-controlled car motion function controls the robot to move forward, backward, left, and right through voice commands, requiring the use of the intelligent voice module of the D-Robotics Robot Operating System.
 When the user speaks the command to control the robot's movement, the intelligent voice module recognizes the command, and then issues the motion command to the robot for movement.

 The process is as shown in the diagram below: